bhnord/activities/README.md

 ¡Conversaciones Crepusculares!Free open-level Spanish informal conversation workshops with el profesor Luis.
 <a href="https://www.spanishclassesboston.com/events/2022/2/23/conversaciones-crepusculares" target="_blank">info link</a>

+### 2000s Music Trivia at Boston Public Market

+**04/18 05:30PM - 04/18 07:30PM @ Boston Public Market**
+If you have an encyclopedic knowledge of top hits and are searching for an outlet, join us in the Hub on Friday, April 18, for 2000s music trivia!
+<a href="https://www.eventbrite.com/e/2000s-music-trivia-at-boston-public-market-tickets-1297077506739?aff=ebdsoporgprofile" target="_blank">info link</a>

 ### Free Outdoor Meditation @ Boston Public Garden

 **04/18 06:30PM - 04/18 07:15PM @ Boston Public Garden**
 Curious about meditation and mindfulness?
 Let’s enjoy some FREE outdoor meditation in the beautiful surroundings of Boston Public Garden together!
 <a href="https://www.meditationinboston.org/outdoor-meditation" target="_blank">info link</a>

-### 2000s Music Trivia at Boston Public Market

-**04/18 05:30PM - 04/18 07:30PM @ Boston Public Market**
-If you have an encyclopedic knowledge of top hits and are searching for an outlet, join us in the Hub on Friday, April 18, for 2000s music trivia!
-<a href="https://www.eventbrite.com/e/2000s-music-trivia-at-boston-public-market-tickets-1297077506739?aff=ebdsoporgprofile" target="_blank">info link</a>

-### Cisco Brewers Seaport Popup 2025

-**04/18 04:00PM - 10/13 11:00PM @ Cisco Brewers Seaport**
-Cisco Brewers Seaport is open April 18, 2025 until October 13, 2025.
-<a href="https://www.ciscobrewers.com/" target="_blank">info link</a>

 ### Movie Night: Black Panther